translate

 How do visitors reach the monasteries of Mount Athos?

-Most visitors arrive by sea.
-Boats depart from the mainland and land at the port of Daphne or at individual monastic harbors.
-From there, access to monasteries continues by foot, vehicle, or internal paths, depending on location.
+Access to Mount Athos is possible only by sea.
+Boats depart from the mainland port of Ouranoupoli and arrive either at the central port of Daphne or at individual monastic harbors.
+From there, visitors continue to monasteries by foot, shared vehicle, or internal monastic transport, depending on distance, terrain, and local arrangements.

 Why are women not allowed on Mount Athos?